University of Hertfordshire: Coat of arms

 The university's coat of arms was granted in 1992.
 The shield is charged with an oak tree taken from the coat of arms of the former Hatfield Rural District, the constellation Perseus (containing the binary star Algol) and a representation of the letter "H" recalling the emblem of the former Hatfield Polytechnic.
 The crest, a Phoenix rising from an astral crown, represents the university's evolution from a technical college training apprentices for the aviation industry.
 The two harts supporting the shield represent the county of Hertfordshire, with the covered cups referring to A.S.
 Butler, who donated the land upon which the original campus was built.
 A scroll bears the motto Seek Knowledge Throughout Life.

 University logo

 The standard university logo comprises the university name and the UH symbol in a horizontal panel.
 There is an exclusion zone equivalent to the height of the H in the logo above, below and to the right of the logo.
-The university have created an endorsed version of the logo to be used where legibility is an issue with the standard logo.
+The university has created an endorsed version of the logo to be used where legibility is an issue with the standard logo.
 It comprises just the university name in a horizontal panel.
 Although the university brands its logo in various colours, the standard colours are black and white.